 The number of pedestrian accidents that occurs is astonishing.
 In the U.S. in 2009 alone, motor vehicles were responsible for the deaths of 4,872 pedestrians and injured another 116,000 pedestrians, says the National Highway Traffic and Safety Administration (NHTSA).
-Even worse, the greatest at risk of becoming the victims of careless drivers are children.
+Even worse, children are at the greatest at risk of becoming the victims of careless drivers.

-It is for these reasons that you or a family member need to understand the repercussion of a pedestrian-vehicle accident.
+It is for these reasons that you or a family member need to understand the repercussions of a pedestrian-vehicle accident.
 Knowing your legal rights can make all the difference in your quality of life and financial situation.
-That’s why it’s important to get in touch with a well-respected personal injury lawyer who can help you protect your legal rights—before you talk with anyone else’s insurance company.
+That’s why it’s important to get in touch with a well-respected personal injury lawyer who can help you protect your legal rights—before you talk to anyone else’s insurance company.